Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 The negative effect size indicates the EBD group performed well below the normative group.
 The authors conclude:

-Hattie's lack of consistency in interpreting effect sizes is a major problem, e.g., using Frazier et al. (2007) (see below) students were identified as having ADHD and proxies for achievement were used: GPA, class and parent rating, etc (p.
+Hattie's lack of consistency in interpreting effect sizes is a major problem, e.g., using Frazier et al. (2007) (see below) students were identified as having ADHD, and proxies for achievement were used: GPA, class and parent rating, etc (p.
 51).

 The ADHD group was the control group and the normative group was the experimental group.
 So effect size was calculated using (Normative - ADHD) getting a large positive result.

-Prof Adrian Simpson identifies this problem in 'The misdirection of public policy: comparing and combining standardised effect sizes',
+Simpson identifies this problem in 'The misdirection of public policy: comparing and combining standardised effect sizes',

-'the experimental condition in some studies and meta-analyses is the comparison condition in others' (p.
+"the experimental condition in some studies and meta-analyses is the comparison condition in others" (p.
 455).Skiba, et al. (1985) investigated reinforcement and feedback as strategies for reducing behavioral problems.
-They measured indicators of behavior, like noncompliance, off task and withdrawal; they did not measure achievement.
+They measured indicators of behavior, like noncompliance, off-task, and withdrawal; they did not measure achievement.

-They conclude,
+They concluded,

-'Results indicated that both reinforcement and feedback type procedures are highly effective in the remediation of classroom behavior problems across a variety of behaviors, settings, and administrative arrangements' (p.
+"Results indicated that both reinforcement and feedback type procedures are highly effective in the remediation of classroom behavior problems across a variety of behaviors, settings, and administrative arrangements" (p.
 472).So the effect size is an indicator of behavior NOT achievement.

 Stage et al (1997) also measured disruptive behavior, not achievement,

-A key tenet of the scientific method is reliability, this simple analysis demonstrates how unreliable Hattie's rankings are.
+"the treated students reduced their disruptive behavior compared to nontreated students" (from abstract).A key tenet of the scientific method is reliability, this simple analysis demonstrates how unreliable Hattie's rankings are.

-Professor Adrian Simpson summarises,
+Simpson summarises,

-'Using unequal comparisons or using unspecified ones makes it impossible to compare or combine effect sizes meaningfully' (p.
+"Using unequal comparisons or using unspecified ones makes it impossible to compare or combine effect sizes meaningfully" (p.
 455).

-'As such, using these ranked meta-meta-analyses to drive educational policy is misguided' (p.
+"As such, using these ranked meta-meta-analyses to drive educational policy is misguided" (p.
 451).

 Classroom Management: